BFauber/Python-R-Analyzing-Pay-and-Overtime-Abuses-SanFrancisco/README.md

 The payroll data for City of San Francisco, California (USA) employees from 2011-2015 is public and available from the <A HREF="https://npri.org/" TARGET="_blank">Nevada Policy Research Institute</A>.
 The 188,037 x 11 (2.1 million data points) data set contains information such as the employee name, job title, base pay, overtime pay, other pay, benefits, and part- or full-time status.

 The raw data was organized and cleaned primarily with Python, with follow-up organization conducted in Excel.
-The cleaned data was analyzed using Python and R, relying on the strengths of each language for a rich result.
+The cleaned data was analyzed with Python and R, relying on the strengths of each language for a rich result.

 <H3>Results</H3>